 The Health panel is available in the application view of the VIP Dashboard.
 By selecting the “Monitor” tab in the top area of the panel, HTTP Response Codes from the most recent 24 hours for an application can be reviewed.

 Hover over a graphed line to see the breakdown of 4xx responses, 5xx responses, and Total Requests for each time period.

-Each bar in the graph represents a one-hour time interval.
+- Response data can be viewed by one-hour time intervals.
 Times are displayed in Coordinated Universal Time (UTC).

 An HTTP 5xx response signals an error on the server side.
-For example, if your application’s server is no longer able to respond due to a PHP fatal error it encountered, it would produce a 5xx response.
-Here is a useful guide on all 5xx response codes.
+For example, a 5xx response could be produced if an application’s server is no longer able to respond due to an encountered PHP fatal error.

-- Have we deployed any code recently that might have caused unnecessary strain on the servers?
+- Has code deployed recently that might have caused unnecessary strain on the servers?

 - Has there been a substantial traffic increase recently?

-- What does New Relic say about our site’s performance?
+- What does New Relic indicate about the site’s performance?
 Which parts are having problems?

-- Are there any PHP Errors that might be affecting our site’s performance?
-(You can see a snapshot of your PHP Errors in your New Relic APM → Errors page.)
+- Are there any PHP Errors that might be affecting the site’s performance?

-- Is our caching strategy appropriate for our traffic load?
+- Is the site’s caching strategy appropriate for the traffic load?